 I have spoken with several executives who complain their recruitment team are ‘lazy’ when it comes to finding a diverse range of candidates to consider.
 So how can you recruit for real diversity, and why does it matter?

 - Learn about your subconscious biases.
-If you had an incredibly talented candidate who didn’t fit your companies traditional mould could you look beyond their appearance?
-Your subconscious biases can be managed if you have self awareness, allowing you to give the ‘outlier’ a chance.
+If you had an incredibly talented candidate who didn’t fit your company’s traditional mould could you look beyond their appearance?
+Your subconscious biases can be managed if you have self awareness, allowing you to give the outlier a chance.

-- Review your existing recruitment processes and consider how / what you can change to attract and secure individuals from different backgrounds.
-Perhaps you could advertise your vacancy on different job boards such as Diverse City Careers and across different community sectors and groups such as Women in Digital or Youth Without Borders an organisation that is passionate about creating social change and unofficially represents individual from a wide range of backgrounds.
+- Review your existing recruitment processes and consider how/what you can change to attract and secure individuals from different backgrounds.
+Perhaps you could advertise your vacancy on different job boards such as Diverse City Careers and across different community sectors and groups such as Women in Digital or Youth Without Borders – an organisation that is passionate about creating social change and unofficially represents individuals from a wide range of backgrounds.

-- Be conscious of employer branding and diversity brand – does your website scream ‘aryans only need apply’?
+- Be conscious of employer branding and diversity brand – does your website scream homogeny?
 A genuine approach to recruiting for diversity is delicate.
 Nobody likes to feel like a token hire, so make sure your messaging and branding conveys a true commitment to including individuals from diverse backgrounds.
-You may even want to consider testimonials from candidates about inclusiveness at your company, and consider Diversity awards you could enter to build your diversity brand awareness and recruit the top diverse talent.
+You may even want to consider testimonials from candidates about inclusiveness at your company, and consider diversity awards you could enter to build your diversity brand awareness and recruit the top diverse talent.